seanorourke7/RPSLS/README.md

 ## Bugs

 When the game reaches a score of 5 the user was able to continue to select buttons until the page timed out.
 This was picked up in the assessment feedback and so I changed it.
-Now when a score of 5 is reached the game area where the buttons are located is hidden.
-It was suggested to disable the buttons however I decided to hide them as it's more aesthetically pleasing.
+Now when a score of 5 is reached the game area where the buttons are located is hidden until the game refreshes.
+This removes the bug of being able to continue selecting buttons and also looks better as a result.

 It was suggested in the assesment feedback to move the game area into sections but when I did this the W3C validator gave warnings for not having headers in my sections so I left them as DIV's.